AARP Hearing Center

 Bankruptcy treatment of student debt

-Federal policymakers should expand the circumstances in which student debt is dischargeable in bankruptcy (see also Bankruptcy policy in this chapter).
+Federal policymakers should expand the circumstances in which student debt is dischargeable in bankruptcy (see also Bankruptcy).
 This may include:

 - loans that do not provide access to income-based repayment options,